codeofdusk/gptcmd/README.md

 The `pop` command with no argument deletes the last message of a conversation:

 ```
+(gpt-4o) say Responding with only one word, tell me a female given name.
+...
+Alice.
 (gpt-4o) pop
 'Alice.' deleted
 (gpt-4o) send